bashandbone/submod/GIT_OPERATIONS_REFACTORING_PLAN.md

 ### Executive Summary

-This document provides the researched gix API signatures, types, and concrete implementations needed to replace CLI calls in the GitoxideSubmoduleManager.
+This document provides the researched gix API signatures, types, and concrete implementations needed to replace CLI calls in the GitManager.
 Based on analysis of the gitoxide documentation and codebase, most operations incorrectly assumed as unavailable in gix can actually be implemented using the available APIs.

 ### Key Findings